-The meeting - to take place at the Winnipeg Inn October 12 to 14 - will include addresses and workshops on hearing aids and the use of residual hearing, communication development and auditory perception in hearing impaired children, voice disorders and therapy, auditory perceptual processes and the application of behavior modification procedures to clinical speech and language instruction.
+Over 30 other doctors and engineers participated in the meeting, which comprised presentations under eight main topics: manufacturing and testing procedures (Sanatorium Board design engineer Reinhart Daher gave a laboratory evaluation of our Solid shops on hearing aids and the use of residual hearing, communication development and auditory perception in hearing impaired children, voice disorders and therapy, auditory perceptual processes and the application of behavior modification procedures to clinical speech and language instruction.

-The speakers and workshop instructors are Dr. Daniel Ling, associate professor and director of the School of Human Communication Disorders at McGill University: Mrs. Agnes Ling, senior research assistant at McGill, who is involved in diagnosis and evaluation, and guidance of parents of deaf infants and in advisory work with teachers in training at Montreal Oral School; Dr. Eugene Batza.
-Cleveland Clinic Evaluation Foundation, Ohio; Dr. J. M. Wepman, professor in education at the University of Chicago, who is an eminent researcher, widely known for his contributions in the areas of aphasia and auditory perception; and Dr. Janis Costello, assistant professor of speech pathology, Speech and Hearing Centre, Santa Barbara.
+The speakers and workshop instructors are Dr. Daniel Ling, associate professor and director of the School of Human Communication Disorders at McGill University: Mrs. Agnes Ling, senior research assistant at McGill, who is involved in diagnosis and evaluation, and guidance of parents of deaf infants and in advisory work with teachers in training at Montreal Oral School: Dr. Eugene Batza, Cleveland Clinic Evaluation Foundation, Ohio; Dr. J. M. Wepman, professor in education at the University of Chicago, who is an eminent researcher, widely known for his contributions in the areas of aphasia and auditory perception; and Dr. Janis Costello, assistant professor of speech pathology, Speech and Hearing Centre, Santa Barbara.